rssh/scala-gopher/README.md

   * `_` - for 'idle' action.

-  For endless loop inside `go` we can use the shortcut with syntax of partial function:
+  For endless loop inside `go` we can use the shortcut with the syntax of partial function:

 ~~~ scala
      gopherApi.select.forever{